[Workbench] Interface to list and untrash trashed collections

 - If the previous point is OK the way it is, how about taking advantage of having the manifest to show more data about the collection, for example file count and total size so that the user has more information?

-#28 Updated by Radhika Chippada about 1 month ago
+#28 Updated by Radhika Chippada 4 months ago

 When the user is on /trash, how about having a title with the word “Trash” just like when the user is inside a project?

 Updated the display elements to display in "Recent" tab pane

 Maybe it would be a good idea to also have API Server tests checking for the new endpoints.

 The order on which the collections are listed on the trash page is by its create_at attribute, do you think it would be better if we order it by trash_at or modified_at so that the latest trashed collections appear first?

 I think sorting on created_at would be more meaningful and less confusing, but that is just my opinion.
 In any case, this is more straightforward implementation without needing extra changes to application_controller->next_page_filters method.
 Leaving this as is.